owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

 **Highly recommended** for **new** instances to avoid **restrictions** in functionality of user key encryption.

 - **User-specific Key:** every user has their own private/public key pairs; the private key is protected by the user's password.
-**Will be removed in the future releases**.
+**Will be removed in future releases**.

 **Master Key**
 ~~~~~~~~~~~~~~
 - The **recommended** type of encryption.
 - Best to activate on new instances with no data.
 - If you have existing data, use **encrypt all** command.
-Depending on the amount of exinsting data, this operation can take a long time.
+Depending on the amount of existing data, this operation can take a long time.

 **Activation**